 If you’re a designer or a developer, it’s clear to you that you need to manage the assets and optimize images for different devices and screen sizes.
 There are also two types of images that you need to work with, the standard images included in the tag

-<img> and the background images included in the CSS styles.
+<img> and the CSS Background srcset.
 We’ll discuss solutions to these problems and how Piio works in each case using responsive images.